What Is a Living Trust in Virginia?

 Reduce Estate Taxes

-While a living trust alone won’t reduce estate taxes, it can be part of a broader estate planning strategy to minimize taxes.
-By setting up the right kind of trust and taking advantage of tax-saving opportunities, you can potentially reduce the estate taxes your heirs might owe.
+While a Living Trust alone won’t reduce estate taxes, it can be part of a broader estate planning strategy to minimize taxes.
+By setting up the right kind of Trust and taking advantage of tax-saving opportunities, you can potentially reduce the estate taxes your heirs might owe.

 Setting Up a Living Trust in Virginia